Joseph Wynn's Résumé

 Kia ora!

 Outside of my professional work I maintain several open source projects, (infrequently) write software development guides, and (even less frequently) write about other stuff.
+I'm also a runner, rock climber, dog lover, and father.
+Work-life balance is important to me, and I strive to ensure that everyone on my team can enjoy the same balance that I want for myself.

 Overview